rems-project/cn-tutorial/docs/getting-started/case-studies/the-runway.md

 Now that we have the tools to reason about the state of the runway formally, let's start writing some functions.

 First, let's look at an initialization function and functions to update `Plane_Counter`.
-Step through these yourself and make sure you understand the reasoning behind each specification.
+Read through these yourself and make sure you understand the reasoning behind each specification.

 ```c title="exercises/runway/funcs1.h"
 --8<--